 Marketing is a field that is always changing and evolving.
 What works right now, may not work next year, or even next month.
 For this reason, there’s immense pressure on marketers to stay ahead of the curve and execute on the latest developments.

-Marketers shoot around like pinballs from trend, to tactic, to buzzword, back to trend, trying any and every thing that claims to be successful in marketing.
+Marketers shoot around like pinballs from a trend, to tactic, to buzzword, back to trend, trying any and everything that claims to be successful in marketing.